 One of the unique things about all of Fundrise’s eREITs™ is that you don’t have to be an accredited investor ($200K+ income, $1M+ net worth excluding primary residence) to invest due to Regulation A+ of Title IV of the JOBS Act.

 Regulation A+ is a type of offering which allows private companies to raise up to $50 Million from non-accredited investors.
 Think of Reg A+ like launching a mini-IPO, but with lower fees than the traditional IPO process.

-Given I’m bullish on the heartland for the next 10 years, the Heartland eREIT™ sounds like a promising investment.
-My 7-year CD yielding 4% has finally come due, and I’d like to reinvest it wisely.
-Let’s do a deep dive overview to understand all the pros and cons.
+Given I’m bullish on the heartland for the next 20 years, the Heartland eREIT™ sounds like a promising investment.

 Fundrise Heartland eREIT™ Overview